joeypizzas/odin-tic-tac-toe/planning.md

             - Calls function to print updated board to the console.
             - Calls function to switch player turn, as long as move was valid.
             - Checks to see if the move resulted in a win or tie for the game, and prints appropriate message to the console, if so.
+        - Function that updates player name.
         - Returns playRound function because it's needed to play game in the console.
         - IIFE
+2. Factory function for updating UI.
+    - Function that gets board state and writes it to the UI.
+    - Function that resets board storage and resets board in the UI.
+    - Function that announces player turn in the UI.
+    - Function that announces winner in the UI.
+    - Function that announces if square is already taken up.
+    - Function that opens modal to updater player name.
+    - Function that closes modal to update player name.
+    - Function that updates player name in the UI.